sunpy/sunpy/docs/dev_guide/pr_review_procedure.rst

    :width: 600
    :alt: PR checks tab

-This is the main form and there will be one per Azure job ran and a summary one just called "sunpy.sunpy".
+This is the main form and there will be one check per Azure job ran and a summary one just called "sunpy.sunpy".
-The details text will redirect you to the "Check" tab.
+The details text will redirect you to the "Checks" tab.

 Doing so will show: